Empress Elisabeth of Austria: Beauty

-She is known as one of the most beautiful and famous women of 19th century Europe.
+She is considered one of the most beautiful and famous women of 19th century Europe.
 In addition to her rigorous exercise regimen, Elisabeth practiced demanding beauty routines.
 Daily care of her abundant and extremely long hair, which in time turned from the dark blonde of her youth to chestnut brunette, took at least three hours.
-Her hair was so long and heavy that she often complained that the weight of the elaborate double braids and pins gave her headaches.
+Her hair was so long and heavy that she often got upset and complained that the weight of the elaborate double braids and pins gave her headaches.

 Her hairdresser, Franziska Feifalik, was originally a stage hairdresser at the Wiener Burgtheater.
 Responsible for all of Elisabeth's ornate hairstyles, she generally accompanied her on her wanderings.
-Feifalik was forbidden to wear rings and required to wear white gloves; after hours of dressing, braiding, and pinning up the Empress' tresses, the hairs that fell out had to be presented in a silver bowl to her reproachful empress for inspection.
+Feifalik was forbidden to wear rings and required to wear white gloves; after hours of dressing, braiding, and pinning up the Empress' tresses, the hairs that fell out had to be presented in a silver bowl to the reproachful Empress for inspection.
 When her hair was washed with a combination of eggs and cognac once every two weeks, all activities and obligations were cancelled for that day.
 Before her son's death, she tasked Feifalik with tweezing gray hairs away, but at the end of her life her hair was described as "abundant, though streaked with silver threads".

 Elisabeth used these captive hours during grooming to learn languages; she spoke fluent English and French, and added modern Greek to her Hungarian studies.
-Her Greek tutor, Constantin Christomanos, described the ritual:
+Her Greek tutor, Constantine Christomanos, described the ritual:

 Elisabeth used cosmetics and perfume sparingly, as she wished to showcase her natural beauty.
 On the other hand, to preserve her beauty, she tested countless beauty products prepared either in the court pharmacy or by a lady-in-waiting in her own apartments.
-She appeared to favor "Crème Céleste" (compounded from white wax, spermaceti, sweet almond oil, and rosewater), but preferred a wide variety of facial tonics and waters.
+She appeared to favor "Crème Céleste" (compounded from white wax, spermaceti, sweet almond oil, and rose water), but also used a wide variety of other facial tonics and waters.

 Her night and bedtime rituals were just as demanding.
-Elisabeth slept without a pillow on a metal bedstead, which she believed was better for retaining and maintaining her upright posture; either raw veal or crushed strawberries lined her nightly leather facial mask.
+Elisabeth slept without a pillow on a metal bedstead, because she believed it was better for retaining and maintaining her upright posture; either raw veal or crushed strawberries lined her nightly leather facial mask.
 She was also heavily massaged, and often slept with cloths soaked in either violet- or cider-vinegar above her hips to preserve her slim waist; her neck was wrapped with cloths soaked in Kummerfeld-toned washing water.
 To further preserve her skin tone, she took both a cold shower every morning (which in later years aggravated her arthritis) and an olive-oil bath in the evening.

 Elisabeth had an aversion to being photographed, especially later in her life, and was quick with a fan or sunshade to prevent her portrait being taken.